Terms of service

 While an attempt is made in advance to agree on an appropriate timing for performing the data analysis, the time required typically remains uncertain because of various potential complicating factors, for example a change in statistical technique following observed data properties.
 A consultant can not be pressured into a quick delivery of the results (time) nor into the use of specific techniques (action).

-The consultant allows for sufficient time to interact with the client to cover the assignment in full detail, including all issues related to the design of a study, the data and any foreseeable methodological challenges.
-The consultant informs the client about possible conflicts of interest, ethical limitations and all other aspects that could impact the design, method and analysis.
+The consultant allows for sufficient time to interact with the researcher to cover the assignment in full detail, including all issues related to the design of a study, the data and any foreseeable methodological challenges.
+The consultant informs the researcher about possible conflicts of interest, ethical limitations and all other aspects that could impact the design, method and analysis.
 In case of missing data, extreme outliers, or other unexpected observations, they should also be discussed so that the consultant can deal with those in an optimal way.

 Co-authorship and Acknowledgments

 A data analysis typically is considered a substantial contribution and unless agreed upon otherwise should result in co-authorship.
 For all other services the researcher is free to evaluate the contribution and appreciate accordingly, a bit of gratitude suffices, an acknowledgement maybe, co-authorship as you wish.